keyursaxenacrossover/ey-cookbooks-stable-v6/cookbooks/letsencrypt/README.md

 **SAN Certificate Setup**

-To automatically create a certificate or SAN certiciate:
+To automatically create a certificate or SAN certificate:

 * Make sure a certificate is applied to the environment using the documentation above.
 This certificate will be for configuration reasons only and not seen by visitors, so can be a self-signed one, with a name that highlights letsencrypts use, e.g. `using-letsencrypt`
 * Set the environment variable `EY_LE_DOMAINS` with any additional domains seperated with a space.
 The main domain **must** come first e.g. `Engineyard.com www.Engineyard.com Example.com`